At the start of 2014, Michael Price established English Landing Films shortly after he moved to Kansas City.

 Some of the issues he worked on include PTSD among veterans, the war in Afghanistan, tax avoidance by multinationals, the pollution of British seas, illegal logging in Brazil, the start of the Great Recession, same-sex marriage in Northern Ireland, overtesting in English schools, female British soldiers on the frontline, the environmental cost of bottled drinking water, the impact of illegal music downloads, Britain's disappearing wildlife, the US diplomatic cables leak, and the 2011 English riots.
 His final 2013 film for the BBC was an undercover expose of working conditions at an Amazon distribution center in south Wales.

 Since settling in Kansas City, Michael has made a string of films for private clients and Kansas City Public Television.
 His 2017 film, "Water Rates And Rivers", won a Mid-America EMMY in the Current Affairs Special category, and two of his other recent films, "Our Divided City" and "Lost Minds: KC's Mental Health Crisis", were nominated.
+"Our Divided City" won the national 2017 NETA award for Documentary - Content Creation.

 In addition to filmmaking and journalism, Michael has taught International Journalism at the University of Kansas, and Mass Media at the University of Missouri-Kansas City.